 If a cenote is not within walking or cycling distance of your travel destination, it will be a lot harder to get there.
 That is also the reason why there are fewer people, but also a challenge for you.
 Public transportation (takes a long time), taxis (pricey) or tours (pricey and busy) are options.
 But we recommend you to rent a car in Yucatán, if only for a day to explore cenotes.

 Tip: read all about prices, sales tricks, safety tips and traffic rules in our blog about renting a car in Mexico.

-4. Consider skipping the popular, instagrammable cenotes.
+4. Consider skipping the popular, instagrammable cenotes

 5. Do your research via Google Maps

 Go for Google Maps.
 You can easily download our Yucatán cenotes map at the bottom of this blog onto your personal Google Maps.
 This way you’ll always have them with you.
-The great thing about Google Maps are the photos of other travelers at the destinations.
+The great thing about Google Maps is the photos of other travellers at the destinations.
 So click on some cenotes in your area to view images.
 Many people and the atmosphere of a public swimming pool?
 Skip that one.
 Beautiful blue water and a mysterious deep cave?
 This may be your spot!

 5. Count busses at the parking

 When driving into the parking lot of a cenote, count tour buses.
 If you spot three tour buses, five minivans and twenty cars?
 You might want to turn around and drive to the next spot.
 Yucatan has thousands of cenotes, so chances are high you will find another cool spot within fifteen minutes.
 Our map is perfect for finding the next cenote in no time.

 This may not be what you want to hear, but finding the best cenotes is also a matter of luck.
 We first visited the tips from travellers who told us that certain cenotes were rarely visited and absolutely magical.
 But during our visit, there were just hordes of other tourists.
 That’s just bad luck for us and good luck for them.
 We therefore opted to just open our map to find a cenote and just pick one nearby.